-An approved result on an examination (written, oral or take-home examination) and an essay is valid as long as the course is being offered at SSE with the same course number.
+A Pass on exams (written, oral or take-home) and MSc theses will remain valid as long as the course (same course number) is offered at SSE.

-Other examination components, known collectively as course tasks, including hand-in assignments, project work and course participation, are valid for one year from the start of the course.
-An examiner may decide to extend the period of validity.
+For other partial examinations, collectively known as coursework, e.g. assignments, projects and class participation, results are valid for one year from course start.
+An examiner can decide to extend the validity.

-Assignments or project work not returned to the student shall, unless otherwise stated, be kept by the relevant department, division or equivalent for one year from the date on which the material in question was submitted.
+Written assignments or projects that are not returned to the student, unless communicated otherwise, are to be stored by the relevant department, center or the equivalent for a period of one year from the date the material in question was submitted.